iRoy-al/Conway-s-Game-of-Life/README.md

 ...

 ## Usage
-1. Navigate to the 'life.dll' file in the cmd
+1. Navigate to the 'life.dll' file in the cmd.

 	1-1.
 To make things easier: path/to/folder/Life/Life/bin/Debug/netcoreapp3.1
 2. Type 'dotnet life.dll' on the cmd once you are in the correct location.
 3. Press Spacebar to start the simulation.